 The first year we also dealt with major car problems.
 To condense a long story, after I walked solo 6 miles to two local stores to buy and replace a key fob battery (hoping that was the problem, it wasn't) we spent quite a bit of time finding a qualified local mechanic and tow truck.

 Finally our car was diagnosed with a computer problem that required the dealer to handle.
 The nearest dealer was two hours away in Mobile, Alabama.
-The bill so far? $200 for the local tow and diagnostic evaluation, plus $700 for a flatbed tow to Mobile.
+The bill so far? $200 for the local tow and diagnostic evaluation, plus $700 for a one-way flatbed tow to Mobile.

 The car sat many days in Mobile waiting a turn for evaluation.
 Why?
 The dealership was closed for Fat Tuesday, the last day of Mardi Gras, which originated in Mobile and basically shuts down the city.

 We used Enterprise for our rental because they will "pick you up."
 Add $300 for that to the tally.
 And another $1,900 for the dealer's repair bill.
 The bright side is we visited Mobile for the first time to retrieve our repaired car and found places we wanted to visit on the way back to Destin.
 It brought us to picturesque and charming downtown Fairhope, Alabama on Mobile Bay.
 We developed an appreciation for a new place we would have not otherwise sought out.

 It didn't take long to notice the retired neighbors in our building carrying crock pots of food up and down the elevator at 4:00 pm every day.
 They get together for social hour, sundown and an early dinner on a regular basis.
 By 7:00 or 8 pm everyone is back in their own homes for an early evening.
 Sometimes they dine in and other times they go out.